Block booking terms

 14.5 You should not use the sauna and steam room for longer than the recommended time, if you have consumed alcohol, are pregnant, or have any medical condition affected by heat.

-14.6 Persons under the age of 8 are not permitted to use the sauna and steam room.
-Persons between 8 and 16 years of age are not permitted to use the sauna and steam room unless accompanied by an adult.
+14.6 Persons under the age of 16 are not permitted to use the sauna and steam room.
 All sauna and steam users must adhere to the policy displayed in the Centre.

-14.7 Swimming pool members attending a length session must be able to swim one length continuously.
+14.7 Swimming pool members attending a lane swimming session must be able to swim 50m continuously.

-14.8 For safety reasons, in and around the pool, children aged 5-11 must be accompanied by an adult in a ratio of no less than 1 adult to 2 children.
+14.8 For non-club swimming and for safety reasons, in and around the pool, children aged 5-11 must be accompanied by an adult in a ratio of no less than 1 adult to 2 children.
 Under 4’s must be accompanied by a ratio of 1 adult to 1 child.